 The LCFS has continued to support the Corporate Governance Team in raising awareness around the requirements of the Standards of Behaviour Policy.
-Specifically, the requirement around Declaration of Interests and Gifts, Hospitality and Sponsorship; a Pro-active Exercise into compliance has been commenced and will be reported to ARAC in Quarter 1 of 2022/23.
+Specifically, the requirement around Declaration of Interests and Gifts, Hospitality and Sponsorship; a Pro-active Exercise into compliance was undertaken and reported to the committee during 2023/24 and further work on this issue was undertaken as part of the National Fraud initiative.
+Further work on this topic will be undertaken in 2024/25 as part of the planned Contract Monitoring and due Diligence exercise.